LuchaComics/comicscantina-go/docs/Dev-1-api.md

 ## Get API Version
 Returns the version information of Comics Cantina.
-This is a usefull endpoint to call when you are setting up your project and you want to confirm you are able to communicate with the web-service.
+This is a useful endpoint to call when you are setting up your project and you want to confirm you are able to communicate with the web-service.

 * **URL**